J8in-Rao/CruiseLink/README.md

 ## Screenshots

-Add your screenshots here (dashboards, orders, bookings, admin pages).
+UPCOMMING

 ---

 ## LLD, System Design & Documentation

-This repository includes the following essential documents (provided in this submission):
+This repository includes the following essential documents(All are in docs folder):

 -   Low-Level Design (LLD)
 -   Detailed Project Report